wendaobao/thomeflocker_frontend/navigation/share_and_care/cipher/levelseven.md

 permalink: /levelseven/
 ---

-# 🔐 **Cipher Challenge: Level 1**
+# 🔐 **Cipher Challenge: Level 7**

-Welcome to **Level 1** of the Cipher Challenge! 🧩 Start here to warm up your code-breaking skills with a classic substitution cipher.
+You’ve made it to **Level 7!** 🧩 Now it’s time for a Vigenère Cipher, adding a new level of complexity.

 ---

 ## 🔍 **Challenge Objective**

-Your goal is to **decode the hidden message** below using a Caesar Cipher technique.
-Find the hidden word to unlock the path to the next level.
+Decode the message below using a **Vigenère Cipher** with the keyword **"STAR".**

 ---

 ## 🧩 **Hints to Get You Started**

-1. Each letter in the message has been **shifted forward by 3**.
-To decode it, shift each letter **back by 3**.
+1. A **Vigenère Cipher** uses the keyword to shift each letter in a rotating pattern.
-2. Example: If the coded letter is "D," shifting back by 3 reveals "A."
+2. Use the keyword "STAR" to guide the shifts.
-3. The message should make sense once decoded—trust your instincts on the word!
+3. Example: Each letter in "STAR" represents a shift for each corresponding letter in the ciphered message.

 ---

 ## 🔢 **Cipher Text**

 Ciphered message:
-`Krod, Krz duh brx grlqj?
-Brx duh doprvw wkhuh!`
+`Rvmj, Js zq vbgy oqtwu?
+Qzr vjg yp kfie oq hrqi!`

-1. **Hint**: Shift each letter **back by 3** to reveal the message.
+1. **Hint**: Use **"STAR"** as the keyword to decode the message.
-2. **Hint**: Trust that each word will form a coherent sentence after decryption.
+2. **Hint**: Focus on recognizing short words and repeating patterns for guidance.

 ---